 The communications center is staffed around the clock and provides Enhanced 9-1-1 service to residents along with radio dispatching, alarm monitoring, and other communications functions.

 The Police Department is located at 100 North O'Plaine Road, Gurnee, IL 60031

 Red Light Camera Enforcement Program

-Beginning in May 2009, the Village of Gurnee Police Department will implement automated traffic law enforcement systems, more commnly known as Red Light Cameras.
+In May 2009, the Village of Gurnee Police Department implemented automated traffic law enforcement systems, more commonly known as Red Light Cameras.
 These systems are designed to make community roads safer and reduce serious traffic crashes by addressing red light running.
 Please visit the Village site's new section on Red Light Cameras for complete information.

 Gurnee Police Make Accident Reports Available Online